Islamic dietary laws: Haram

 Differences of opinion exist as to whether the consumption of horses, mules, and donkeys is permitted.
-In the Quran, one finds this verse: "And (He has created) horses, mules, and donkeys, for you to ride and use for show; and He has created (other) things of which you have no knowledge."
-Surah al-Nahl, V: 8.
-Which some scholars have interpreted as limiting these animals for riding and show and not permitting their consumption.
-Musnad Ahmad, 4/89, Sunan Abu Dawud, no: 3790, Sunan Nasa’i and Sunan Ibn Majah; Sahih al-Bukhari, no: 5202, 5205, and 5208.
-Predatory animals, such as lions and tigers, and birds of prey, such as falcons and hawks are forbidden to consume.
-Sahih Muslim, no: 1934.
+In the Quran, one finds this verse: "And (He has created) horses, mules, and donkeys, for you to ride and use for show; and He has created (other) things of which you have no knowledge".
+Some scholars have interpreted this as limiting the named animals for riding and show only, prohibiting their consumption.
+Predatory animals, such as lions, tigers, falcons and hawks are forbidden as well.

-However, a person would not be guilty of sin in a situation where the lack of any alternative creates an undesired necessity to consume that which is otherwise unlawful.
+However, a person would not be considered guilty of sin in a situation where the lack of any alternative creates an undesired necessity to consume that which is otherwise unlawful, such as a famine.

-Intoxicants

-Alcoholic drinks are generally prohibited in Islamic thought, with the Quran including several verses that admonish the consumption of khamr, an Arabic term meaning intoxicants that is interpreted to include most forms of alcohol and psychoactive drugs:

-There is some debate about whether the prohibition extends to dishes in which the alcohol would be cooked off or if it would be practically impossible to consume enough of the food to become intoxicated.

-Substances which contain intoxicants but are not consumed are not prohibited as such.
-For example, alcohol can be used as a disinfectant or for cleaning.

-The Alevi Muslims of Turkey permit alcohol, unlike many other denominations.
-The Zaidi and Mutazili sects believe that the use of alcohol has always been forbidden and refer to the Qur'an Ayah (4:43) as feeling of sleepiness and not to be awake.